 Minneapolis' art and theatre scene is thriving, lead by the world-class Walker Art Center and Guthrie Theater.
 World-class adventure also abounds with a wide variety of hiking and biking trails, national parks and 10,000-plus lakes easily accessible from the city.
 For the gay traveler, Minneapolis offers a wonderful blend of big-city culture and rural adventure that's uniquely its own.

 If you go in June, you’ll be just in time for Pride Week which is always going full throttle.
-Celebrate with the Pride March, PrideFest fair, the ladies’ Rapture on the River, and the Dance on the Pier.
+Celebrate with the Pride March, PrideFest fair, the ladies’ TEAZE event on the pier, and the Dance on the Pier.
 You can also join in more parades in Queens and Brooklyn.

 Take advantage of all New York has to offer — whether you’re searching for family-friendly fun, nights out on the town, or a cultural getaway like none other — the Big Apple has it all.
 From Broadway to downtown theatre festivals, Lincoln Center jazz to the hottest DJ parties in the Meatpacking district, you’ll never run out of things to do…only the time to do them.

-As part of Delta’s commitment to the community, we’re proud to be the official airline of the Gay Men's Health Crisis, a premiere sponsor of the annual AIDS walk and a Gold sponsor and “Official Airline of Heritage of Pride” in New York.
-We’re also the “Presenting Sponsor of GLAAD Manhattan” held late summer and an underwriter of the GLAAD Media Awards.
+As part of Delta’s commitment to the community, we’re proud to be the official airline of the Gay Men's Health Crisis, and a sponsor and “Official Airline of Heritage of Pride” in New York.
+We’re also the presenting sponsor of the GLAAD New York Media Awards held in May.

 Why not treat yourself soon?
 Shop downtown, dine uptown, discover the beauty of Central Park, and the charm and diversity of this fabulous city’s inhabitants.